elsorino/playstationpresence/README.md

 If a game is supported, it will have their icon shown while playing.
 A list of supported games is available at [the games repository](https://github.com/elsorino/playstationpresence-games)

-### Customization

-You can remove showing your PSNID on hover by removing `small_text=PSNID` in playstationpresence.py(or replacing PSNID with whatever text you want)

-If you want to print additional info about the user presence to your terminal, uncomment line 21.
-Useful for downloading art assets.

 ### Issues/limitations

-If you receive a ratelimiting error, edit the timeout near the end of playstationpresence.py to be higher(e.g 30).
-Sony's ratelimit is 100 calls every 15 minutes, so the default shouldn't timeout.

 Non-games such as Netflix and suspended games will still show as playing the previous game.
+This is an issue with the PSN API and can't be fixed.

 For any other issue, you can contact me on Discord at elso#3228 or open an issue